-The role of meso organisations in Territorial Economic Development
+The role of meso organisations in Local Economic Development

-The annual Summer Academy of Mesopartner has become an important international capacity-building event on Territorial Economic Development for economic development practitioners around the world.
-It is designed for experienced professionals involved in designing, implementing and facilitating economic development processes and building team capacity.
-The 2017 event will be held in Berlin, Germany, from 3 to 7 July.
+The annual Summer Academy of Mesopartner is targeted at experienced professionals involved in designing, implementing and facilitating economic development processes and building team capacity.
+The 2018 event will be held in Berlin, Germany, from 2 to 6 July.

 Territories are becoming more and more central to economic development efforts.
 Developing countries are facing many challenges and increasing change, especially beyond major cities and towns.
 Globalisation has increased the mobility of goods, people and ideas.
 At the same time, tacit knowledge and local learning are becoming more important, as they create a dynamic locational advantage.

-At the Summer Academy, participants are introduced to Mesopartner’s approach to Territorial Economic Development (TED), which brings together experiences and instruments from Local and Regional Economic Development (LED/LRED), Bottom Up Industrial Policy, Innovation Systems, Complexity Thinking and Market System Development.
+At the Summer Academy, participants are introduced to Mesopartner’s approach to LED, which brings together experiences and instruments from Local and Regional Economic Development (LED/LRED), Bottom Up Industrial Policy, Innovation Systems, Complexity Thinking and Market System Development.

-The Summer Academy 2017 will draw on more than a decade of Mesopartner's experience in the field of economic development around the world.
+For more than 15 years, Mesopartner has gathered experience in the field of economic development around the world.
+The Summer Academy 2018 will build on this experience.
 This experience will be enhanced by bringing in insights from the on-going involvement of Mesopartner in research activities that look at cutting edge thinking in economic development, complexity thinking and decision-making under conditions of uncertainty.